ryanymt/ai-takeoff/data_lab/bqml_lab.md

   country
 );
 ```

+> [!NOTE]
-**Note:** You are still training on the same first 9 months of data, even with this new model.
+> You are still training on the same first 9 months of data, even with this new model.
 It's important to have the same training dataset so you can be certain a better model output is attributable to better input features and not new or different training data.

 A new key feature that was added to the training dataset query is the maximum checkout progress each visitor reached in their session, which is recorded in the field hits.eCommerceAction.action_type.
 If you search for that field in the [field definitions](https://support.google.com/analytics/answer/3437719?hl=en) you will see the field mapping of 6 = Completed Purchase.

+>[!NOTE]
-**Note:** The web analytics dataset has nested and repeated fields like [ARRAYS](https://cloud.google.com/bigquery/docs/reference/standard-sql/arrays) which need to be broken apart into separate rows in your dataset.
+> The web analytics dataset has nested and repeated fields like [ARRAYS](https://cloud.google.com/bigquery/docs/reference/standard-sql/arrays) which need to be broken apart into separate rows in your dataset.
 This is accomplished by using the UNNEST() function, which you can see in the above query.

 Wait for the new model to finish training - it takes about 5-10 minutes.